 Mulu Marriott Resort and Spa, Mulu: The Mulu Marriott Resort and Spa is conveniently located in Mulu right in the lush rainforest of Borneo.
-This five-star Mulu hotel offers guests stunning views and luxurious rooms equipped with air-conditioning, a balcony, satellite/cable channels, a private bathroom with a hairdryer and bathrobes, a closet, a fan, a mini-bar, in-room safe, iron/iron board, fridge, a desk, and a balcony.
+This five-star Mulu hotel offers guests stunning views and luxurious rooms equipped with air-conditioning, a balcony, satellite/cable channels, a private bathroom with a hairdryer and bathrobes, a closet, a fan, a mini-bar, an in-room safe, iron/iron board, fridge, a desk, and a balcony.
 There’s all-day dining at the Marriott Café which serves both local and international dishes and wellness cuisine; they also have the River Bar for light bites.
-This top hotel at Mulu also has laundry services along with a spa and massage.
-The plush hotel at Mulu also has an indoor and outdoor pool, an exercise area, a game room, and a yoga room.
+This top hotel at Mulu also has laundry services along with a spa and massage. m.
 You can check room rates and availability here and plan your visit to Mulu.

 Most of the places to stay here at Mulu are homestays, and the best Mulu homestays book up really quickly.
 Here are the top homestays in Mulu.

-The River Lodge only had a room on the 1st August, so we opted for a dorm, where there were only three beds free out of 24.
+The River Lodge only had a room for one night, so we opted for a dorm, where there were only three beds available out of 24.
 Feeling lucky we attempted to ignore the moldy mattress and pillow as we put sheets on them and scouted out our new surroundings.

 The River Lodge is right on the river.

-The National Park entrance was perhaps 50 metres away.
-So for 35 RM each per night we at least had a bed, even if there might not be electricity outside of the hours 5:30pm until midnight and we also got breakfast.
-There are four toilets with wash basins and cold water showers, that there are no locks on two of the doors is something we’ll deal with later.
+The National Park entrance was perhaps 50 meters away.
+So for 35 RM each per night we at least had a bed, even if there might not be electricity outside of the hours 5:30 pm until midnight and we also got breakfast.
+There are four toilets with wash basins and cold water showers, and there are no locks on two of the doors.

 Accessing the sights and walkable locations of Mulu revolves around a central boardwalk, called the Rainforest Discovery Walk - it stretches 3.8 km from the park HQ to the Bat Observatory near Deer Cave.
 Virtually all walks use this as their starting point.

-Mulu also insists that for most of it’s walks and all of it’s “show" caves and adventure caves that there is a Sarawak Forestry accredited guide with you.
-This doesn't mean that it has to be a park employee, so if you book tours that are not through the park (i.e. through your accommodation, then that's ok, so long as the guide is accredited and it's such a small community up here, that I can't imagine that any guide your accommodation provides won't be accredited).
+Mulu also insists that for most of its walks and all of its "show" caves and adventure caves, there is a Sarawak Forestry-accredited guide with you.
+This doesn't mean that it has to be a park employee, so if you book tours that are not through the park (i.e. through your accommodation), then that's okay, so long as the guide is accredited and it's such a small community up here, that I can't imagine that any guide your accommodation provides won't be accredited).
 It also means that you don't have to rely on "just" the park's supply of staff, as caving trips and walks get booked up reasonably early.

 Mulu is unique.
 There are no mosquitoes here.
 That's because of the millions of bats that live in the caves here.

-Mulu's Show caves are what they call the caves that you can visit with a guide, where there are boardwalks that you can walk through, and steps to climb up and down into and within the caves.
-Adventure Caving is where you go beyond the boardwalk, onto the cave floor, into the rivers and where you'll be wearing helmets and swimming.
+Mulu's Show caves are what they call the caves that you can visit with a guide, where there are boardwalks that you walk on, and steps to climb up and down into and within the caves.
+Adventure Caving is where you go beyond the boardwalk, onto the cave floor, into the rivers, and where you'll be wearing helmets and swimming.

-Deer Cave is vast in comparison, the black that we see hundreds of meters up on the roof of the cave are bats, hundred and thousands of them.
+Deer Cave is vast in comparison, the black that we see hundreds of meters up on the roof of the cave are bats, hundreds and thousands of them.
 Sleeping for now.
 Or pooping.
-The smell of guano is strong to say the least.
+The smell of guano is strong, to say the least.
 The desire to use the handrails is zero.
 And we can spot hundreds and hundreds of cockroaches loving their life in the guano.
-We slow down significantly, the boardwalk is now mainly a metal walkway and it's slippery.
+We slowed down significantly, the boardwalk is now mainly a metal walkway and it's slippery.

 As we make our way into the cave we turn to face the entrance and get our view of the most famous vista of Mulu - the Abraham Lincoln profile and it really is quite stunning.